Orianthi: Collaborations

-Orianthi has been very prolific in collaborating and being featured by many artists.
+Orianthi has been prolific in collaborating and being featured by many artists.
 She is featured on Iraheta's third single "Don't Waste the Pretty" and on Fefe Dobson's song "Can't Breathe" which appears on Fefe Dobson's album Joy released in November 2010.
 She has stated that the people she has collaborated with (i.e. Allison Iraheta and Lacey Mosley) are some of her best friends.

 She recorded for the song "Sadda Haq" composed by Academy award-winning composer A. R. Rahman for a Bollywood 2011 film soundtrack Rockstar.
 The song became very popular and garnered substantial media coverage in India for Orianthi, being cited for her time as Michael Jackson's lead guitarist.

 Orianthi joined supergroup Hollywood Vampires on the track "Whole Lotta Love" from the band's 2015 self-titled debut album.

+Richie Sambora announced in early 2015 that he was working on a new album in collaboration with fellow musician and girlfriend Orianthi.

-In October 2016, Orianthi featured in The 2016 NRL Grand Final pre-game entertainment alongside Richie Sambora.
+In October 2016, Orianthi featured in the 2016 NRL Grand Final pre-game entertainment alongside Sambora.
 Their performance was met with mixed reviews, and Sambora defended their performance the following day on Twitter.

 On 29 September 2017, Orianthi and Richie Sambora released a five-song EP called Rise under the name RSO (an acronym of the two members' initials).
 They released another EP Making History on 15 December 2017, and their debut album Radio Free America was released on 11 May 2018.
 The band performed on the 5th episode of Season 11 of the PBS performance series Soundstage, which premiered on 3 May 2018.

-Orianthi appears on the track Limelight from Don Felder's American Rock and Roll album, released in April 2019.
+Orianthi appears on the track "Limelight" from Don Felder's album American Rock 'n' Roll, released in April 2019.